LCEN: A Nonlinear, Interpretable Feature Selection and Machine Learning Algorithm: Results

+We also consider a different scenario: that an end user could prioritize creating very sparse models, even at the expense of increasing the MSE.
+To simulate this scenario, the LCEN \textit{cutoff} hyperparameter was increased from the value that minimizes the validation MSE to create sparser models.
+These models have much fewer features, yet their test set RMSEs typically increase by only a small amount (Table \ref{table_diesel_LCEN_cutoff}).
+This experiment illustrates how sparsity can be prioritized by the end user to make models with high predictive power while retaining the most critical features.

+Finally, we train models on the same dataset but using 10-fold CV instead of 5-fold CV to determine whether there are any performance differences when using more folds.
+The ratio between test-set RMSEs with 10-fold CV and 5-fold CV equals 1.018\(\pm\)0.059 (Table \ref{table_diesel_10-fold_CV}), a value that is indistinguishable from 1, indicating that there is no benefit to using 10-fold CV in this experiment.
+Furthermore, the use of 10-fold CV increased runtimes by a factor of 1.856\(\pm\)0.282 on average.

-LCEN is then tested on the ``Concrete Compressive Strength'' dataset \cite{Yeh-1998}, which contains the composition and age of 1,030 different types of concrete and their compressive strengths.
-The relationship between these properties is nonlinear, and previous modeling attempts include algebraic expressions and artificial neural networks (specifically, MLPs) \cite{Yeh-1998,Yeh-2006}.
-These MLPs were superior to the algebraic models, whereas the algebraic models provide interpretability on how the properties of the concrete affect its compressive strength.
-LCEN is also considerably better than the previously published algebraic models (Table \ref{table_concrete_results}), and its performance is competitive with that of previously published ANNs without sacrificing interpretability.
-Furthermore, note that no type of validation is mentioned in \cite{Yeh-1998}, so the test and validation sets may be the same, making the MLP figures overoptimistic.
-LCEN has a validation RMSE of 4.66 MPa on this dataset, which is slightly better than that from the MLP of \cite{Yeh-1998}.
-Some other machine-learning models surpass LCEN in terms of test RMSE, but LCEN has the lowest validation RMSE out of all architectures tested.
+LCEN is then tested on the ``Concrete Compressive Strength'' dataset \citep{Yeh-1998}, which contains the composition and age of 1,030 different types of concrete and their compressive strengths.
+The relationship between these properties is nonlinear, and past modeling efforts include algebraic expressions and artificial neural networks (specifically, MLPs)\footnote{No type of validation is mentioned in \citet{Yeh-1998}, so the test and validation sets are likely the same, making its MLP results overoptimistic.
+Corroborating this hypothesis, the MLP and MLP-GL\(_1\) models trained in this work have higher test-set MSEs.} \citep{Yeh-1998,Yeh-2006}.
+LCEN's test RMSE is considerably lower than that of the published algebraic models (Table \ref{table_concrete_results}, top rows), and nearly the same as for the MLPs (within the noise level).
+RF has the lowest test RMSE, which is lower by only 9.3\%.
+However, LCEN has the advantage of being interpretable and having the lowest validation RMSE out of all methods tested.